Enumerating Finite Braid Group Orbits on $SL_2(\C)$-Character Varieties: Imprimitive reflection groups

-Next we use the homomorphism $\vphi: G(m, 1, 4) \longrightarrow S_4$.
-By Theorem \ref{imprim homo}, we know $ \vphi(r_1r_2r_3r_4r_5r_6) = \vphi(\lambda I) = e$ and since $e$ is even, we know an even number of $\vphi(r_i)$ must be transpositions.
+Next we use the homomorphism $\vphi\colon G(m, 1, 4) \rightarrow S_4$.
+By Theorem~\ref{imprim homo}, we know $ \vphi(r_1r_2r_3r_4r_5r_6) = \vphi(\lambda I) = e$, and since $e$ is even, we know an even number of $\vphi(r_i)$ must be transpositions.

-To conclude all 6 are transpositions, note that $\{r_i\}_{i < 6}$ are supposed to generate $G(m, p, 4)$ which means $\{\vphi(r_i)\}_{i<6}$ must generate a transitive subgroup of $S_4$, hence $S_4$ itself.
-This removes the possibility of just 2 transpositions since we need at least 3 distinct transpositions to generate $S_4$.
+To conclude all six are transpositions, note that $\{r_i\}_{i < 6}$ are supposed to generate $G(m, p, 4)$, which means $\{\vphi(r_i)\}_{i<6}$ must generate a transitive subgroup of $S_4$, hence $S_4$ itself.
+This removes the possibility of just two transpositions since we need at least three distinct transpositions to generate $S_4$.

-While it is possible to generate $S_4$ with 4 transpositions, our equation also requires that their product is the identity which is not possible with at least 3 distinct transpositions (as can be verified by hand).
+While it is possible to generate $S_4$ with four transpositions, our equation also requires that their product is the identity, which is not possible with at least three distinct transpositions (as can be verified by hand).